dianaseung/cse-ticket-csv-parse/README.md

 <a href="https://github.com/dianaseung/cse-ticket-csv-parse/issues"><img alt="GitHub issues" src="https://img.shields.io/github/issues/dianaseung/cse-ticket-csv-parse"></a>

 Python script to parse CSV exports from ZenDesk to prepare for import into Google Sheets for mandatory CSE Ticket Spreadsheet usage.
 Requirements for use include having a proper ZenDesk view setup for proper CSV export.
+Work in Progress

 ## Recommended ZenDesk View Setup
+(*Current configurations, subject to change as I figure out how best to automate importing updates*)

 Recommended Conditions:
 Tickets must meet all of these conditions to appear in the view:
 -  Assignee is (Self)